SquareGPS/navixy-api/docs/backend-api/resources/field_service/place/index.md

 and a POI has a custom field of type "responsible employee", such point of interest will be available in the mobile app to view.
 Thus, field employee/driver can view all points of interest assigned to him to visit them, etc.

+Working with POIs requires several actions so we described them in our [guides](../../../how-to/work-with-POIs.md).

 ***

 ## Place object